jorendorff/rust-ignorance/ignorance.md

 No idea what a "language item" is.

+I think now that it's some pluggable but super fundamental part of Rust, like the default allocator (`malloc`).
+But I don't remember where I read that, and there was a warning not to actually use this feature.

 Possibly because `Mutex` and `RwLock` have destructors, while `Cell` and `RefCell` are not `Sync`.
 Statics must be `Sync` and must not have destructors.